If you’ve ever thought about making a tree stump table, fall is a good time to actually do it. That’s right. It’s tree stump season.

 The first stump table I made was from Oak.
 The bark just pulled off with my hands.

 The second stump table I made was from Walnut.
 The bark was a nightmare to remove.
-I needed an array of tools, a swear jar and my boyfriend.
+I needed an array of tools and a 14′ length of prayer beads.